superwf/ts-gear/README.md

 * More detailed information for every type and properties document.

-* Use `tsg.config.ts` file for configuration file, to include all code generating process in typescript system.
+* Use `tsg.config.ts` file in `src` directory for configuration file, to include all code generating process in typescript system.

 * Most part use `ts-morph` typescript syntax parser to generate code.